nfrisby/frags/docs/README.md

-to learn about GHC's type checker and to make a proof-of-concept compelling enough that an active GHC developer/researcher could not resist the urge to distill a proper GHC patch out of it for /row polymorphism/.
+to learn about GHC's type checker and to make a proof-of-concept compelling enough that an active GHC developer/researcher could not resist the urge to distill a proper GHC patch out of it for *row polymorphism*.
 I've learned a lot, and there's thankfully no end in sight on that front.
 And of the several from-scratch iterations I've done in private, I'm delighted to finally share one that feels promising!